DDC REPORTS ON COMMERCIAL FLIGHT TESTING

 - In active discussions with large Canadian multinationals as well as government organizations

-TORONTO, July 21, 2016 – Drone Delivery Canada (DDC or the Company) CSE – FLT, is pleased to report positive results from its initial commercial testing on its next generation drone logistics platform 4.0 which delivered positive results from test flights which occurred in Waterloo, ON with its Canadian university research partners.
+Toronto, Ontario – July 21, 2016 – Drone Delivery Canada (DDC or the Company) CSE – FLT is pleased to report positive results from its initial commercial testing on its next generation drone logistics platform 4.0 which delivered positive results from test flights which occurred in Waterloo, ON with its Canadian university research partners.

 Both flight times and payload carry exceeded initial expectations primarily as a result of development work which occurred at the Vaughan DDC lab over the past nine months.